simontran7/rex/README.md

 ## Usage

-Refer to the documentation in `doc/` for Dragon's syntax, standard library, benchmarks, or the compiler's design.
+Refer to the documentation in `doc/` for Rex's syntax, standard library, benchmarks, or the compiler's design.

 ## Acknowledgements